plan-net/core4/docs/source/api.rst

 error response format
 #####################

-If the API throws an exception or returns a HTTP status code greater than 200, then the response does not contain the payload ``data`` attribute.
+If the API throws an exception or returns a HTTP status code of 400 or above, then the response does not contain the payload ``data`` attribute.
 Instead an ``error`` attribute carries a short description of the error.
 If the server has been started in **DEBUG** mode, then this ``error`` attribute contains the full stacktrace.

-All resource handlers derived from :class:`.CoreRequestHandler` feature a method :meth:`.abort` to send a HTTP error response to the client.

 **Example**::

     from core4.api.v1.request.main import CoreRequestHandler
+    from tornado.web import HTTPError

     class ErrorTestHandler(CoreRequestHandler):

     def get(self):
-        self.abort(400, "this is the ErrorTestHandler")
+        raise HTTPError(409, "this is the ErrorTestHandler")

 This handler returns the following response::

     {
         '_id': '5be2d1fcde8b69105ee8b35b',
-        'code': 400,
+        'code': 409,
-        'message': 'Bad Request',
+        'message': 'Conflict',
-        'timestamp': '2018-11-07T11:52:28.682515'
+        'timestamp': '2018-11-07T11:52:28.682515',
-        'error': 'this is the ErrorTestHandler',
+        'error': 'tornado.web.HTTPError: HTTP 409: Conflict (this is the ErrorTestHandler)\n'
     }